K. J. Hill: Professional career

+Los Angeles Chargers
-Hill was drafted by the Los Angeles Chargers in the seventh round with the 220th overall pick of the 2020 NFL Draft.

-In Week 3 of the 2020 season, against the Carolina Panthers, Hill made his first professional reception in the 21–16 loss.
+Hill was selected by the Los Angeles Chargers in the seventh round with the 220th overall pick of the 2020 NFL draft.
+In Week 3 of the 2020 season, against the Carolina Panthers, he made his first professional reception in the 21–16 loss.

 On October 21, 2021, Hill was waived by the Chargers and re-signed to the practice squad.
 His practice squad contract expired upon the end of the 2021 regular season.

+Winnipeg Blue Bombers

+On February 27, 2024, Hill signed with the Winnipeg Blue Bombers of the Canadian Football League (CFL).

+On May 17, 2024, Hill was released in early round of cuts at Blue Bombers training camp.